Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Hybrid regularization

 \chapter{Hybrid regularization}

-In this chapter we consider and analyze \emph{data informed} regularization methods, which consist in using learned operators as priors for solving \emph{physics informed} inverse problems.
-The trust is in the physics based model, and convergence is therefore proven to a solution of \autoref{eq:op}.
+In this chapter, we consider and analyze \emph{data-informed} regularization methods, which consist of using learned operators as priors for solving \emph{physics informed} inverse problems. .
+The trust is in the physics-based model, and convergence is therefore proven to a solution of \autoref{eq:op}.